Johan Oremo: Club career

 Despite receiving a substantial amount of playing time, Oremo failed to score even once during the season of 2009.
 In September 2009, he sustained a foot injury.
 In February 2012, he re-signed with Gefle.
 He has since made 59 appearances and scored 11 goals.

 International career

-Oremo's début for the Swedish national team against Costa Rica on 13 January 2008.
+Oremo's début in the Sweden national team was against Costa Rica on 13 January 2008.
 He went in for Rade Prica in the 68th minute.